RxmTaco/HaalariLED/README.md

 7. Click the "Upload" button in the Arduino IDE to flash the code onto your ESP32.

-8. Once the code is uploaded, open the Serial Monitor (**Tools > Serial Monitor**) to view the ESP32's IP address.

-9. Connect to the displayed IP address via a web browser to access the configuration interface (e.g., `http://192.168.1.1` or `http://esp.local`).
+8. Connect to the WebUI IP address via a web browser to access the configuration interface (e.g., `http://192.168.1.1` or `http://esp.local`).

-## Usage

-1. Connect to the WiFi network provided by the HaalariLED device.
-2. Open a web browser and navigate to the provided IP address.
-3. Configure the display settings according to your preferences.
-4. Click "Submit" to apply the changes.

 ## Factory Reset

-In case of forgotten wifi credentials or other problems you can perform a factory reset by shorting pin 5 to ground while the device is powered.
+In case of forgotten wifi credentials or other problems you can perform a factory reset by pushing the button through the hole in the case while the device is powered.

+Or by connecting together RST_PIN and RST_SRC while the device is powered.

+By default RST_PIN is 7 and RST_SRC is 8

 ## Contributing